oscc-ip/.github/profile/README.md

 refer to the [style.md](https://github.com/oscc-ip/template/blob/main/style.md).

 ## Contribution
 If you want to contribute to this project, be sure to review the [guidelines](https://github.com/oscc-ip/template/blob/main/CONTRIBUTING.md).
 This is an open project and contributions and collaborations are always welcome!!
-This project adheres to OSCC IP's [code_of_conduct](https://github.com/oscc-ip/template/blob/main/CODE_OF_CONDUCT.md).
+This project adheres to clusterIP's [code_of_conduct](https://github.com/oscc-ip/template/blob/main/CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.

 we use GitHub issues for tracking requests and bugs, so please direct specific questions to [issues panel](https://github.com/oscc-ip/.github/issues).

-The OSCC IP project strives to abide by generally accepted best practices in open-source software development, you can issue bugs, pull requests, new features and modification suggestions freely.
+The clusterIP project strives to abide by generally accepted best practices in open-source software development, you can issue bugs, pull requests, new features and modification suggestions freely.
 Your feedbacks could help us ensure a bright future for this project.
 We value and treasure every issue or contribution, big or small. 😄

 ## License
 All of the IPs codes are redistributed or released under the OSI Approved LICENSE [MulanPSL2](https://opensource.org/license/mulanpsl-2-0/).